officelearn/azure-docs.sv-se/articles/data-factory/concepts-integration-runtime.md

 ### <a name="azure-ssis-ir-location"></a>Azure-SSIS IR-plats
 Att välja rätt plats för Azure-SSIS IR är viktigt för att uppnå höga prestanda i dina arbetsflöden för extrahering, transformering och laddning (ETL).

-- Platsen för din Azure-SSIS IR behöver inte vara samma som platsen för din data fabrik, men den bör vara samma som platsen för din egen Azure SQL Database/hanterade instans server där SSISDB är värd.
+- The location of your Azure-SSIS IR does not need be the same as the location of your data factory, but it should be the same as the location of your own Azure SQL Database/Managed Instance server where SSISDB is to be hosted.
 På så sätt kan din Azure-SSIS Integration Runtime enkelt få åtkomst till SSISDB utan att det medför överdriven trafik mellan olika platser.
-- Om du inte har en befintlig Azure SQL Database/Hanterad instans server som värd för SSISDB, men du har lokala data källor/destinationer, bör du skapa en ny Azure SQL Database/Hanterad instans server på samma plats som ett virtuellt nätverk som är anslutet till ditt lokala nätverk.
-På så sätt kan du skapa Azure-SSIS IR med hjälp av den nya Azure SQL Database/hanterade instans servern och ansluta till det virtuella nätverket, allt på samma plats, vilket effektivt minimerar data förflyttningar mellan olika platser.
+- If you do not have an existing Azure SQL Database/Managed Instance server to host SSISDB, but you have on-premises data sources/destinations, you should create a new Azure SQL Database/Managed Instance server in the same location of a virtual network connected to your on-premises network.
+This way, you can create your Azure-SSIS IR using the new Azure SQL Database/Managed Instance server and joining that virtual network, all in the same location, effectively minimizing data movements across different locations.
-- Om platsen för din befintliga Azure SQL Database/hanterade instans server där SSISDB finns inte är samma som platsen för ett virtuellt nätverk som är anslutet till ditt lokala nätverk, måste du först skapa Azure-SSIS IR med en befintlig Azure SQL Database/ Hanterad instans Server och ansluta till ett annat virtuellt nätverk på samma plats och konfigurera sedan ett virtuellt nätverk till en virtuell nätverks anslutning mellan olika platser.
+- If the location of your existing Azure SQL Database/Managed Instance server where SSISDB is hosted is not the same as the location of a virtual network connected to your on-premises network, first create your Azure-SSIS IR using an existing Azure SQL Database/Managed Instance server and joining another virtual network in the same location, and then configure a virtual network to virtual network connection between different locations.

 I följande diagram visas platsinställningar för Data Factory och dess Integration Runtime-instanser: